Resident and Fellow Corner

 Information and Resources

-Resident Participation in Committees
+Resident/Fellow Participation in Committees

 Hospital Committees: In compliance with the ACGME institutional requirements, UF College of Medicine – Jacksonville provides residents and fellows the opportunity to participate on appropriate institutional and departmental committees and councils, where actions affect their education and/or patient care.
-This is an important experience, as the residents role on such committees provides input into decision-making on behalf of quality patient care and access to information to bring back to their peers.
+This is an important experience, as the resident's/fellow's role on such committees provides input into decision-making on behalf of quality patient care and access to information to bring back to their peers.
 In addition, through committee participation, the residents and fellows have a venue through which to develop physician leadership.

 Click here for a list of committee opportunities at UF Health Jacksonville